Who is Indigenous Accountants Australia?

 Become involved in our Student and Employer events.

-Speak with our dedicated full time Relationship Managers (RMs) based in Brisbane; Sydney; and Melbourne to provide guidance on how to engage with Indigenous students, to ensure cultural appropriateness, contacts within the Indigenous community and links between Indigenous accountants and accounting students.
+Speak with our dedicated full time Relationship Manager (RM) to provide guidance on how to engage with Indigenous students, to ensure cultural appropriateness, contacts within the Indigenous community and links between Indigenous accountants and accounting students.